 This post also isn’t a ranking.
 Instead, we’re identifying two rides from each park that are our favorites.
 We try to avoid including clones more than once, but a few “interpretations” find their way in.
 Each park also gets an “Honorable Mention” ride that is either another ride we love or one we recognize is great even if it doesn’t appeal to us.

-We're going to go through the parks by opening year, and for each ride we'll specify the year it opened and the land it sits in.
+We're going to go through the parks by opening year, and for each ride we’ll specify the year it opened and the land it sits in.
 We start with Disneyland, the original castle park.
+You can read all about the rides of Disneyland—including our ranking of the best rides—here.

 Indiana Jones Adventure (Adventureland, 1995)